SalOrak/whaler.nvim/README.md

 ![whaler-example](whaler-example.gif)

-`Whaler.nvin` does primarily the following things:
+`Whaler.nvim` does primarily the following things:
 1. Looks for subdirectories in a set of directories passed as arguments.
 2. Fuzzy finds among the subdirectories.
 3. Once a directory is selected it automatically changes the vim `cwd` to the selected directory. (customizable)